InfantLab/TRACX-Web/README.md

 That's it.

-Any questions, bugs or comments, please post them on github.com or email them to c.addyman@bbk.ac.uk
+Any questions, bugs or comments, please post them on github.com or email them to c.addyman@gold.ac.uk

 To cite this code: